spdx/license-coverage-grader/README.md

 `grade --spdx ~/path_to_spdx_document --package ~/path_to_source_package --lines 0 --percent 0`
 This runs the package analysis and the spdx file scan commands described above, but does not output any other result appart from the license coverage grade attributed to the package; as show below:
 ```
-GOOD!
-SPDX DOCUMENT IS POINTING TO ITS ORIGINAL SOURCE PACKAGE.
+The package matches the spdx file by 0.0, the lowest permitted value is: 0

-GRADE:  A with 99.3732590529 %  pass for files_with_license_concluded
+Preliminary scan as established a match between the spdx document and the source files.
+Proceeding ...
-Analyse and Scan: 1290.17038298 seconds
+GRADE:  F with 0.0 %  pass for files_with_license_concluded

-Done.
+GRADE:  F with 0.0 %  pass for files_with_any_kind_of_license_infos

 ```